SparkliTwizzl/plurality-utilities/README.md

       - (log files will be generated here after running the tool if logging is enabled)
     - Petrichor.exe
   - example batch file.bat
-  - input.txt
+  - inputFile.txt
-  - output.ahk (will be generated after running the tool)
+  - outputFile.ahk (will be generated after running the tool)

-in file "example batch file.bat":
+IN FILE "example batch file.bat":

-Petrichor/Petrichor.exe ./input.txt ./output -v
+Petrichor\Petrichor.exe generateAHKShortcutScript --input ..\inputFile.txt --output ..\outputFile

 ```

-##### 4.2.7.4 - Once you've done all that, run the .bat file by double clicking it.
+##### 4.2.5.4 - Once you've done all that, run the .bat file by double clicking it

 Assuming the .bat file was made correctly, it will run Petrichor with all the arguments you set.

 ---

-### 4.3 - Using the script generated by Petrichor
+## 5 - Using the script generated by Petrichor

-#### 4.3.1 - Before you can do anything with your script, you need to install AutoHotkey.
+### 5.1 - Before you can do anything with your script, you need to install AutoHotkey v2

 Download it [here](https://www.autohotkey.com) and install it, then continue.

-#### 4.3.2 - Now that AutoHotkey is installed, you need to run the script.
+### 5.2 - Now that AutoHotkey is installed, you need to run the script

 Either double-click the .ahk file or right click on it and click "run script" in the dropdown menu.

-#### 4.3.3 - Having to launch the script every time you boot your computer can get annoying.
+### 5.3 - Having to launch the script every time you boot your computer can get annoying

 If you get sick of it, you can follow the directions [here](https://windowsloop.com/run-autohotkey-script-at-windows-startup/) to make it run automatically.
 It might still sometimes fail to launch, but it works the majority of the time.

 ---

-## 5 - I think i found a bug? / I have an idea for the project.
+## 6 - I think i found a bug / I have an idea for the project

 Report bugs and make suggestions here: [GitHub issues board](https://github.com/SparkliTwizzl/plurality-utilities/issues)